 How is Shoulder Pain Diagnosed?

-To discover the cause of shoulder pain, a doctor will perform a physical examination with a focus on the shoulder.
+To discover the cause of shoulder pain, the pain clinic in Lakeland, Florida, will perform a physical examination with a focus on the shoulder.
 The doctor will check for tenderness and swelling, while assessing your range of motion and shoulder joint stability, to determine which movements are the most painful and identify the problem.

 The doctor will also want to review your medical history and ask questions about any shoulder problems.
 Your doctor will want to know how the problem started, how it has developed, and how it affects your daily activities.